 A substantive impact is defined by Healthpeak is any event that has the potential to materially affect our business, shareholders and other stakeholders, and as a publicly traded company, quantitative metrics to determine such impacts are ultimately dependent on our earnings, which fluctuate each quarter.
 For example of a quantitative metric used to determine substantive impact is basic earnings per share, or funds from operations per share (FFO).
 FFO is a commonly used real estate investment trust (REIT) financial metric, and normalized FFO per share is adjusted to exclude the impact from certain non-recurring or non-comparable items.
 Normalized FFO is a significant metric because it allows stockholders to compare operating performance among REITs over time on a consistent basis, and as such, we use it as a financial metric in our incentive compensation plan for executives.
-Our annual 2019 normalized (adjusted) FFO per share was \$1.76.
+Our annual 2020 normalized (adjusted) FFO per share was \$1.60.
 A substantive financial impact on our business could be a 1-2 cent reduction in FFO, In addition, a substantive financial impact could be capital expenditure of several tens or hundreds of millions of dollars for climate-related improvements or projects by laws or regulations.
-As a hypothetical example, if new rigorous climate-related regulations were passed in Florida where we have a significant number of properties, and our portfolio in Florida needed to be retrofitted to comply with such regulations, the impact could be significant - in the tens or hundreds of millions of dollars.
+As a hypothetical example, if new rigorous climate-related regulations were passed in Florida where we have a significant number of properties to mitigate against the impact of hurricanes and other climate-related natural disasters, and our portfolio in Florida needed to be retrofitted to comply with such regulations, the impact could be significant - in the tens or hundreds of millions of dollars.

-(C2.2) Describe your process(es) for identifying, assessing and responding to climate-related risks and opportunities.
+(C2.2) Describe your process(es) for identifying, assessing and responding to climaterelated risks and opportunities.